Page last edited: 14/04/2023

 Section Two: - Click Here

-A longer section containing data for recent years on gender differences in subject entries and in examination results in specific subjects at GCSE and GCE Advanced level and in Higher Education.
-This section is further subdivided as follows
+A longer section containing data for recent years on gender differences in subject entries and in examination results in specific subjects at GCSE and GCE Advanced level and in Vocational and Higher Education.
+This section is further subdivided as follows.

 Section 3[a] - Click Here